ymg/PerceptualControlTheory-vs.-Subsumption-Test-Cases/README.md

-#HPCT Subsumption project
+#HPCT & Subsumption project

-A project to implement HPCT and Subsumption demos using Puredata
+A project to implement HPCT and Subsumption demos using PureData

+_(this is part of my MSc dissertation)_